 Not All States are Alike

-While these five factors are directly affecting the growth of the marijuana industry in many states, they’re not the only factors, nor are they impacting every state.
+While these six factors directly affect the growth of marijuana industries in many states, they’re not the only factors, nor are they impacting every state.
 This is an industry filled with state-by-state nuances, and it is absolutely safe to say that no two states are alike.